-This Recording Of Immigrant Children Crying For Their Parents After Being Separated Is Heart-Wrenching
+This Recording Of Immigrant Children Crying In A Detention Center Is Heart-Wrenching

 It's an excruciating piece of audio that reveals the toll Donald Trump's immigration policy is having on children's emotions.
 In ProPublica's secret recording, immigrant children cry for their parents, including a six-year-old Salvadoran girl.
 The child reportedly said, "My mommy says that I’ll go with my aunt and that she’ll come to pick me up there as quickly as possible."

 At the beginning of the recording, another child can be heard whimpering, "I don't want them to stop my father.
 I don't want them to deport him."
 ProPublica reported that the audio was taken at a United States Customs and Border Protection facility in the wake of the Trump administration's aggressive zero tolerance policy, which has led to children and parents being separated.
 ProPublica reported that the children heard in the recording were between ages 4 and 10.